 ChatRequest containing messages, optional tools, parallel_tool_calls, and compiled_prompt.
 Provider adapters are responsible for mapping that common request into provider-specific API payloads.

 The ordering is intentional.
 History comes from the gateway because it is persisted thread state.
-Skills, MCP tools, and task tools are resolved inside the agent because they are turn-scoped capabilities.
-The prompt is compiled after those decisions because skills and task orchestration can add dynamic prompt sections.
+Composer-selected skills and MCP entries arrive as turn capabilities, not message text.
+Skills, MCP tools, task tools, and hook contributions are resolved inside the agent because they are turn-scoped capabilities.
+Preflight runs after tool materialization so it can see a compact index of registered hidden-domain tools, but before prompt compilation so post-preflight memory context can still become part of the prompt.
+The prompt is compiled after those decisions because skills, task orchestration, memory, retries, and future domains can add dynamic prompt sections or context.

 For the exact prompt sections and history compression rules, see Prompt And Context.